abubakrsaddique/Grounds-App_Next.js-Pages-Router/README.md

 # Grounds

 I have cloned this Web-App Dashboard and make clone of this App for my practice.
-I have created this project Using Next.js and Tailwind CSS for efficient UI development
+I have created this project Using Next.js with Pages-Router and Tailwind CSS for efficient UI development

 ## Overview